mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 ## Project summary

+Project is to create a website to sell clothing for 16-30 year old people.

 _What are you trying to communicate with your site?
 A description of the project in a sentence or two.
 Imagine you are trying to explain what your group can do quickly to a colleague whilst in a lift_.

 ## Business objectives/goals